jakobburkett/ddc_research_fork/README.md

 I could only find these packages through WSL so you'll probably need to use that or Linux

+### ALSO I didn't convert it to python3 so you must use python2

 # Running demo locally

 1. Run server: `./new_ddc_server.sh` (it's inside `infer/`)